codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 Similar to other entities, you can also add tags to Codefresh pipelines.

+In addition to the privileges to manage pipelines, tags allow you to select specific privileges for different aspects of the runtime environment, ensuring that teams can only modify what they are authorized to.
+See [CRUD privileges for entities and resources](#crud-privileges-for-entitiesresources).

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from the sidebar, select [**Pipelines**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.
 1. Select the row with the pipeline for which to add tags, and then from the context menu on the right, select **Edit Tags**.
 1. When finished, click **Save**.